 Mission Design and Structure

-The mission design in “Sleeping Dogs” is one of the game’s strongest aspects.
-Each mission is carefully crafted to provide a balanced mix of action, narrative, and exploration.
-The variety of mission types ensures that players are constantly engaged and challenged.
+The mission design in “Sleeping Dogs” stands as one of the game’s most commendable qualities.
+Each of the missions is devised very meticulously ensuring a balanced mix of the three – action, narrative and exploration – is maintained.
+The variety of mission types is a factor that constantly keeps players involved and challenged.

 Narrative Integration